mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case1_falseCmdInjection.md

 ### Introduction

-The Attack Study Case include 3 sub project :
+The attack study case comprises three sub-projects :

 - Railway[Metro] IT/OT System Mini Cyber Range System [link of project document](https://github.com/LiuYuancheng/Railway_IT_OT_System_Cyber_Security_Platform)
 - Red Team C2 Emulation system [link of project document](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/c2Emulator)
 - Modbus false command injector program [link of project document](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/falseCmdInjector)

-In this study case, we assume the hacker has implanted the false command injector program Via IT-Attack (such as using phishing email) to one of the maintenance computer in the SCADA supervision network.
-The attack study case will show how a red team attacker outside the railway mini cyber range launch one OT-Modbus false data injection attack and one OT-Modbus false command injection attack to the Railway train control PLC by using the Red team C2 system from internet and by pass the firewall's detection.
+In this study case, we envision a scenario where a red team attacker/hacker successfully implants the false command injector program via an IT-Attack, such as employing a phishing email, targeting one of the maintenance computers in the SCADA supervision network.
+The attack study case will illustrate how a red team attacker, external to the railway mini cyber range, executes an OT Modbus false data injection attack and an OT Modbus false command injection attack on the Railway train control programmable logic controller (PLC).
+This will be accomplished by utilizing the Red Team C2 system from the internet and successfully bypassing the firewall's detection mechanisms.

-The attack road map is shown below :
+The attack detailed road map is shown below :

 ![](img/attackRoadmap.png)

 Key Tactics, techniques, and procedures (TTP) of the attack:

-- The red team attacker will control the Malicious-Action-Programs via RTC2's web-UI from any where in the internet.
+- The red team attacker will remotely control the Malicious-Action-Programs through RTC2's web-UI, enabling access from any location on the internet.
-- All the communication between Malicious-Action-Programs and C2 are camouflaged as normal https POST request and response.
-The package size will be very small ( less than 1KB ) to avoid trigger the firewall's download/upload alert.
+- To camouflage the communication, all interactions between the Malicious-Action-Programs and the Command and Control (C2) system will be disguised as standard HTTPS POST requests and responses.
+Notably, the package size will be kept minimal (less than 1KB) to prevent triggering the firewall's alert mechanisms related to download/upload activities.
-- The Malicious-Action-Programs will inject wrong data under high frequency to keep overwriting the train detection sensor state value read by PLC during launching the false data injection to mass up the train collision safety mechanism.
+- The Malicious-Action-Programs will execute a high-frequency injection of inaccurate data, deliberately overwriting the state values of train detection sensors read by the PLC.
+This continuous false data injection aims to disrupt the train collision safety mechanism.
-- After false data injection attack successful, the Malicious-Action-Programs will send wrong control train throttle command to make the train collision happens.
+- Following the successful execution of the false data injection attack, the Malicious-Action-Programs will transmit incorrect commands to control the train throttle, intentionally inducing a collision between trains.
+This multi-step approach is designed to exploit vulnerabilities in the system's detection and control mechanisms, posing a significant threat to the overall safety of the railway infrastructure.

 #### Background Knowledge

-In this section we will introduce some basic general knowledge about each such system and the attack vector TTP.
+Within this section, we aim to provide fundamental, general knowledge about each respective system and elucidate the Tactics, Techniques, and Procedures (TTP) associated with the attack vectors.
+This foundational information will serve as a primer for understanding the intricate details of the systems involved and the methodologies employed in the attack scenarios.

 ##### False Data Injection (FDI) and False Command Injection (FCI)